omnisoho/typescript-101/README.md

 ```

-Variables can be instantiated via the constructor with the **new** keyword
+Variables can be instantiated via the constructor with the **new** keyword.
-Class properties can be declared with access modifiers to control accessbility
+Class properties can be declared with access modifiers to control accessbility.

 <br/>

 ## Frameworks & TypeScript

-Popular **front-end** web frameworks such as *ReactJS*, *AngularJS* & *VueJS* can already be programmed using TypeScript
+Popular **front-end** web frameworks such as *ReactJS*, *AngularJS* & *VueJS* can already be programmed using TypeScript.
-The use of TypeScript is even encouraged
+The use of TypeScript is also recommended.
 <br/>